-If a student receives a "No Pass" on three (3) reassessments, including the final grade of PHAR 450 (Pharmaceutical Calculations) and 452 (Self-Care) but excluding all other longitudinal courses, during an academic year, the student will be placed on academic probation (See Probation).
+If a student receives a "No Pass" on three (3) reassessments, including the final grade of PHAR 450 (Pharmaceutical Calculations) and 452 (Over the Counter (OTC) Therapeutics) but excluding all other longitudinal courses, during an academic year, the student will be placed on academic probation (See Probation).
 A student will be removed from academic probation with successful passing of all assessments required during the summer assessment period.